Issues affecting the single transferable vote: District size

 It is noticed that gerrymandering relies on wasted votes to award the "last seat" in each district, so proportional representation systems such as STV with larger multi-member districts are intrinsically more difficult to gerrymander.

 Larger districts can also make for significantly harder tactical voting: since the problem of making correct assumptions about other voter's behavior and rearranging one's tactical ballot is NP-hard, the difficulty of tactical voting increases sharply as the number of candidates grows.

 There is no theoretical upper limit to the size of districts in STV, and they may not even be needed at all: Thomas Hare's original proposal was for a single, nationwide district.
 In theory, STV ensures the election of particularly small minorities provided they secure a quota's worth of votes, if very large districts were used.

 The 1925 Irish Senate election used one district to elect nineteen places and the Cork Corporation used a single 21-seat local electoral area until subdivided in time for the 1967 local election.

 Perhaps the STV governmental election electing the most members ever were the New South Wales Legislative Council elections, held from 1991 to the present.
 Held state-wide, it elected 21 members in one single contest - 4.7M votes were cast in 2019.

 A related question is the number of people (voters) in the district, and the possibility of an effective democratic campaign by a candidate in a large district where campaign costs are high.
 In Northern Ireland, districts range from 96,000 people in six-seaters for the Northern Ireland Assembly, and even smaller districts municipally, to a single three-seater district of all 1,737,000 people for election to the European Parliament.
 In State of Victoria (Australia) 40 members are elected for the Legislative Council, five per district through STV, with 3.1M votes cast in 2006.
 With 360,000 to 375,000 votes cast in each district.
 Previous to PR being adopted, the Legislative Council held 44 members, with half elected each two years.

 Tactical voting

-According to the Gibbard–Satterthwaite theorem tactical voting is possible in all non-dictatorial deterministic voting systems that chose a single winner.
+According to Gibbard's theorem tactical voting is possible in all non-dictatorial deterministic voting systems that choose a single winner, and the Duggan-Schwartz theorem shows that most ranked methods electing multiple winners also fail to be strategyproof.
 A number of methods of tactical or strategic voting exist that can be used in elections conducted using STV.
 In general these methods are only effective in marginal districts and only affect the allocation of a single seat per district.

 One potential strategy in STV involves casting a first preference vote for a candidate that has no chance of winning.
 This vote will then be transferred at full value and carry more weight in determining the winners at the later stages of the count.
 This strategy can be effective due to two features of some STV counting systems.